-From 1st October the Reserve Bank of NZ has brought in new restrictions on Loan to Valuation Ratios to all New Zealand banks.
-This means that maximum lending for investment property is 60% and owner occupied is 80% nationwide.
+Financially from the Reserve Bank of NZ in October brought in new restrictions on Loan to Valuation Ratios to all New Zealand banks with maximum lending for investment property is 60% and owner occupied is 80% nationwide.
 The exemptions are new land and construction, refinancing dollar for dollar from another lender, construction LVR is 70% for nonresidents and 80% residents.
-Since this announcement in late July the property market is starting to cool down.
 The Reserve Bank took this action, as the property market throughout the whole of New Zealand was extremely active as well as the new "Responsible Lending" law.
 With tighter lending restrictions, higher deposits for all borrowers, interest rates still low but increasing in New Zealand and around the world, lack of supply and all time record net migration.
 As per QV report in March 2017, values are continuing to drop in Auckland and Hamilton, and the rate of increase has slowed considerably in most other areas of NZ.

 GDP for Q3 (December 2016) was 2.9% from 3.3%